- Student needs a cumulative BU GPA of 2.0 or higher

 SMG FE 101: Intro to Finance

-Required of all SMG freshmen.
+Required of all Questrom freshmen.
 Pre-req or co-req: SMG SM 131.
 This course offers a rigorous overview of principles of finance, such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
 It uses a combination of teaching materials including online problem solving and case writing that will help the student through the intensive syllabus.
-FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to SMG students.
+FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to Questrom students.
 2 cr.

 COM CO 101: The World of Communication